-Prerequisite: Student must be able to key 25 wpm with less than 5 errors or have taken ~ADMS 1513 Keyboarding for Professionals I or CA1903 Computer Concepts or have working knowledge of Office Software Application.
+Prerequisite: Students must be able to key 25 wpm with less than 5 errors or have taken $\sim$ ADMS 1513 Keyboarding for Professionals I or CA1903 Computer Concepts or have working knowledge of Office Software Application.

 The exercise-oriented course is an in-depth study of Microsoft Word which exposes students to practical examples of word processing tasks.
-Students will discover the underlying functionality of Microsoft Word by creating, modifying flyers, creating research papers, business letters, and multi-page documents.
+Students will discover the underlying functionality of Microsoft Word by creating, modifying flyers, creating a research paper, business letter and multi- page documents.
 Resume creation and sharing will be introduced along with the use of mail merge, and working with newsletters.